amix3/nvim_config/README.md

-# Example_config
+# Forked from Example_config

-This can be used as an example custom config for NvChad, this branch is a minimal one.
-Do check the feature_full branch if you need all the ease in your config.
+This repo is forked from **NvChad/example_config** to add my custom configs into NvChad.

+- added rust stuff.
+- changed the default color to gruvbox.